Kalaivani Rajaratnam

 Kalaivani Rajaratnam (26 July 1968 – 21 May 1991) was a Sri Lankan militant associated with the Liberation Tigers of Tamil Eelam (LTTE).
 Born in Kaithady Nunavil in the Jaffna Peninsula, she is notably recognized for her role as a suicide bomber in the assassination of Indian Prime Minister Rajiv Gandhi in 1991.
-She is also known by her aliases Dhanu, Thenmozhi, Gayatri and Anbu.
+She is also known by her aliases Dhanu, Thenmozhi, Gayatri, Anbu and as Captain Aquino in LTTE circles.
 Rajaratnam's involvement in this high-profile act of violence marked her as a significant and controversial figure in the Tamil separatist movement and South Asian political history.

 Early life

 Kalaivani Rajaratnam, also known by her aliases Dhanu, Thenmozhi, Gayatri and Anbu, was born into a Hindu Sri Lankan Tamil family on 26 July 1968 in Kaithady Nunavil, Chavakachcheri, a town in the Jaffna Peninsula of Sri Lanka.
 Her family originated from Kupukullai, a small village in Jaffna.
 She spent her early education years in Vavuniya and Batticaloa and temporarily resided in Urumpirai.

 Kalaivani was the daughter of a Tamil teacher named A. Rajaratnam and his second wife.
 Her father's first wife died during the childbirth of his first daughter, Vasugi, in 1962, when he was visiting tea estates with S. J. V. Chelvanayakam.
 A. Rajaratnam died in 1975 while in Chennai due to asthma.
 A. Rajaratnam had one son during his first marriage, Sivavarman, and three daughters during his second marriage, Vasugi, Anuja, and Kalaivani.
 He was a significant influence on the Tamil militant movement and was considered a mentor to Velupillai Prabhakaran, the leader of the Liberation Tigers of Tamil Eelam (LTTE).
 A.Rajaratnam developed asthma in 1970 and later died from it in late 1975, when Anuja was only seven years old.
 His role in shaping Prabhakaran's thinking was crucial during the early stages of the Tamil separatist movement.
 Only Kalaivani and Anuja served in the LTTE, and both died in the LTTE.
-It is not known to the general public whether Kalaivani got married and have children (in Sri Lanka or in India).
+It is not known to the general public whether Kalaivani married or had children (in Sri Lanka or in India).